datacommunitydc/eventgrinder/readme.md

 * I didn't concieve of it as open source, and it never occured to me that someone else might see the code.
 * Testing?
 LOL
 * There are a lot of half-implemented ideas in the code.
-* It only runs on AppEngine
-* It's written in at least two frameworks (Django and Tipfy), with a little bit of hacky WSGI middleware thrown in for reasons I forget.

 # What is most broken?